zerotume/psywar-study-analysis-and-mitigate/book_study_notes/stories_are_weapons/humans_are_interesting/important_names.md

 ### handed Rufus Phillips a copy of "Psychological Warfare"

 ## William Joyce
-### born in US to Irish parents, moved to England, worked wiht British intel during Irish Independence War
+### born in US to Irish parents, moved to England
+### worked with British intel during Irish Independence War, when he was mid teens (but never been a British subject lmao)
-### Joined BUF in 1932
+### Joined BUF in 1932, became leading speaker
+### Sacked from BUF in 1937, founded National Socialist League, feel being detained by British and fled to German in 1939
 ### joined Nazi radio program _Germany Calling_
+- The broadcasts always began with the announcer's words, "Germany calling, Germany calling, Germany calling". -> Typical "Dr Goebbels Style"?
 ### the last person to be executed for treason in the United Kingdom (lmao sweet karma)

+## Oswald Mosley
+### Founded BUF in 1932